How we deal with repairs

 - Blockage of the only toilet in the property

-- Blocked drains causing sewage spill out (unless on a shared drain, contact Severn Trent on 0800 783 4444)
+- Blocked drains causing sewage spill out (unless on a shared drain, in which case you should contact Severn Trent on 0800 783 4444)

 - Broken windows affecting security

-- Inability to secure main entrance to the property
+- Inability to secure the main entrance to the property

 - Serious roof leaks

-- Lost or stolen keys (you will be charged to have the locks changed)
+- Lost or stolen keys (please note, you will be charged to have the locks changed)

-If you report an emergency out-of-hours, we will either complete the work in four hours or make the fault 'safe' so that there is no danger to you or the property.
-We will return the next working day (or within 5 days if the issue is not so pressing) to finish the job.
+If you report an emergency repair out of hours, we will either complete the work in 4 hours or make the fault ‘safe’ so that there is no danger to you or the property.
+We will return the next working day (or at a time convenient for you if the issue is not so urgent) to finish the job.

-These are repairs that are not urgent, although they may cause inconvenience to tenants.
+These are repairs that are not urgent and will be carried out by appointment.
 Examples include:

 - Repairs to plasterwork